ElSicarius/SWS/README.md

 # Why the F* ?
 Good question.
-First answer: do you know WAFs ?
+- First answer: do you know WAFs ?
-Second answer: you might want to stay undercover across a large number of assets third answer: Because, why not
+- Second answer: you might want to stay undercover across a large number of assets
+- Third answer: Because, why not

 # Basic usage